marcinkuzminski/rhodecode/docs/setup.rst

 - This command runs the RhodeCode server.
 The web app should be available at the 127.0.0.1:5000.
 This ip and port is configurable via the production.ini file created in previous step
-- Use the admin account you created above when running ``setup-app`` to login to the web app.
+- Use the admin account you created above when running ``setup-rhodecode`` to login to the web app.
 - The default permissions on each repository is read, and the owner is admin.
   Remember to update these if needed.
 - In the admin panel you can toggle ldap, anonymous, permissions settings.
 As